biojs/biojs.net/gsoc/2015/projects/biojs_dashboard.md

 (2) the Galaxy data analysis platform which lacks sufficient means to visualize its entire output  and (3) as the audience for BioJS components grows this would motivate BioJS developer to improve their components or newcomers to start building new ones.

-The basic idea is that a user can upload his data file from experiments (or may already have them in the Cloud) and then BioJS components that are adequate for his specific data formats are displayed (see the Galaxy screenshot).
+In the end a user should be able to upload his data file from experiments (or may already have them in the Cloud) and then BioJS components that are adequate for his specific data formats are displayed.
-As a backend the Galaxy data persistence platform may be used, but this project main focus is not on a backend.
+(As a backend the Galaxy data persistence platform may be used, but this project main focus is not on a backend)

 <div class="row">
 	<div class="col-md-6" align="center">